MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 # Creating, evaluating, and deploying a recommendation system in Microsoft Fabric

-In this article, you walk through the data engineering and data science workflow with an end-to-end tutorial.
+In this tutorial, you walk through the data engineering and data science workflow with an end-to-end tutorial.
 The scenario is to build a recommender for online book recommendation.
+The steps you'll take are:

+> [!div class="checklist"]
+> * Upload the data into a Lakehouse
+> * Perform exploratory data analysis on the data
+> * Train a model and log it with MLflow
+> * Load the model and make predictions

 [!INCLUDE [preview-note](../includes/preview-note.md)]